elasticsoftwarefoundation/elasticactors/README.md

 # These overrides affect internal messages defined in the Elastic Actors framework too, in case
 # that's needed for debugging.
 # The value is a list of comma-separated features.
+# Refer to the @Message.LogFeature enum for options and their meanings.
 # To disable all features, add the key but leave its value empty.
 ea.logging.messages.overrides.[class_name]=BASIC,TIMING,CONTENTS